greg-js/clg/README.md

 The core feature of `clg` is `edit`.
 This is what happens when you run `clg edit` somewhere in your file system:

-- The root directory of the project is identified and checked for the inclusion of a static site generator
+- The root directory of the project is identified
 - If it exists, a project-specific `.clg.json` overwrites the default configuration settings (see below)
 - All files that match both your query and the configuration settings are displayed in a menu and you choose the one you want to edit
 - The selected file opens in your `$EDITOR` or associated GUI program